heimrichhannot/contao-media-library-bundle/README.md

 - in case of image products, images sizes for the creation of downloads according to the downloads can be specified
 - manually add download items for products
 - configurable dca field palettes for products
+- add additional fields differently for each product archive
-- `codefog/tags-bundle` integration for tagging products
+- optional: `codefog/tags-bundle` integration for tagging products (activate in product archive)
-- `heimrichhannot/contao-categories-bundle` integration for categorizing products
+- optional: `heimrichhannot/contao-categories-bundle` integration for categorizing products (activate in product archive)

 ## Usage